MAHIMAKRITI/RandomQuoteGenerator/README.md

 # RandomQuoteGenerator
-Generates a random quote for you
+It generates a random quote for you and it is made using JavaScript as a fun activity.